Trust4AI/MUSE/README.md

 - `generator_model`.
 Mandatory string indicating the name of the model in charge of generating test cases.
 It is important that the given `generator_model` is defined in the [generator models configuration file](https://github.com/Trust4AI/MUSE/blob/main/src/api/config/models.json).
 - `generation_method`.
 Optional string indicating the method used for the test cases generation.
 Possible values are: "single_attribute", "dual_attributes", "ranked_list", "hypothetical_scenario", "proper_nouns", and "metal".
 The default value is "single_attribute".
-- `bias_type`: Optional string indicating the bias type of the tests to generate.
+- `bias_type`: Optional string indicating the bias type of the test cases to generate.
 - `number`: Optional boolean indicating the number of tests to generate.
-- `explanation`: Optional boolean indicating whether to include generation explanation for each test.
+- `explanation`: Optional boolean indicating whether to include generation explanation for each test case.
 - `invert_prompts`: Optional boolean indicating whether to invert the prompts (source and follow-up) in the test cases.

 > [!NOTE]